Generic Name: famciclovir

 Acute renal failure is discussed in greater detail in other sections of the label [see Warnings and Precautions (5)].

-The most common adverse events reported in at least 1 indication by >10% of adult patients treated with Famvir are headache and nausea.
+The most common adverse events reported in at least 1 indication by greater than 10% of adult patients treated with Famvir are headache and nausea.

 Clinical Trials Experience in Adult Patients